Liam McCarron

 McCarron turned professional at Carlisle United in September 2018 and played twenty first-team games before he was sold to Leeds United in July 2019.
 He made his Premier League debut in December 2021 and was sold on to Stoke City in June 2022.
 He was loaned out to Port Vale for the 2022–23 season.
+He spent the 2024–25 campaign with Northampton Town.

 Club career

 Carlisle United

 McCarron was born in Preston and grew up in Appleby-in-Westmorland.
-After coming through the academy at Carlisle United, McCarron broke into the first team under manager John Sheridan, making his first-team debut in the EFL Trophy on 4 September 2018, coming on as an 83rd-minute substitute for Ashley Nadesan in a 3–2 win over Morecambe at Brunton Park.
+After coming through the academy at Carlisle United, McCarron broke into the first-team under manager John Sheridan, making his first-team debut in the EFL Trophy on 4 September 2018, coming on as an 83rd-minute substitute for Ashley Nadesan in a 3–2 win over Morecambe at Brunton Park.
 He made his debut in League Two eleven days later, in a 2–0 home defeat to Tranmere Rovers.
 Later that month he signed an 18-month contract, with the option of a further year.
 He was given his first start in a 3–1 defeat at Sunderland in an EFL Trophy group stage game on 9 October.
 He was handed his first league start by caretaker-managers Tommy Wright and Paul Murray on 12 January, in a 3–0 defeat at Northampton Town, and retained his place in the starting eleven for the next two matches under new manager Steven Pressley.
-He ended the 2018–19 season with four starts and sixteen substitute appearances to his name.
+He ended the 2018–19 season with four starts and 16 substitute appearances to his name.
 He turned down an improved contract offer from the club.

 Leeds United

 McCarron signed for Leeds United for an undisclosed fee on 1 July 2019, agreeing a three-year deal at the club.
 He signed a new two-year contract with the club in September 2021.
-Marcelo Bielsa gave McCarron his Premier League debut at Elland Road on 18 December, sending him on as a second half substitute in a 4–1 defeat to Arsenal.
+Marcelo Bielsa gave McCarron his Premier League debut at Elland Road on 18 December, sending him on as a second-half substitute in a 4–1 defeat to Arsenal.
 This proved to be his only first-team appearance for the club, in addition to three EFL Trophy appearances for the under-21s.